PhysiCell-Tools/Studio-Guide/README.md

 ![](./images/tabs_only.png)

-The Studio consists of multiple tabs, each representing a logical grouping of model parameters and/or functionality.
+PhysiCell Studio consists of multiple tabs, each representing a logical grouping of model parameters and/or functionality.
 Each tab will be described in detail in the sections below, but briefly they are:
 * `Config Basics` - define the domain and other misc parameters of the simulation
 * `Microenvironment` - define the microenvironment, i.e., one or more substrates (signals) and their parameters